Zasilkovna/WooCommerce/readme.txt

 Added: Packeta button in main menu moved by default to the last position.
 Final order can be affected by other installed plugins.
 Added: Support for CURCY - Multi Currency for Woocommerce plugin
 Added: Limited support for "Multivendor Marketplace Solution for WooCommerce - WC Marketplace" (WCMP) plugin
-Updated: Performance optimization for loading the list of orders
 Updated: Support for Divi templates made more universal
 Updated: Packaging weight plugin option re-labeled
 Updated: removal of widget button container class "place-order", providing compatibility with WP Germanized plugin